5 Things You Can Only Learn With Online Language Tutoring

 Babbel’s roots are in the learn-it-yourself app world, but we’ve always been big believers in supporting learners along every step of their journey.
 That’s why we’re so excited to be offering Babbel Live as a higher-tier subscription, for users who feel like they could benefit from live online language classes with world-class instructors.
 Plus, classes are capped at six people, so students get the benefit of personalized attention and meaningful interaction.
 The Babbel app is included for free with a Babbel Live membership.

 Ready to give Babbel Live a shot?
-We’re currently offering instruction in Spanish and German.
+We’re currently offering online Spanish classes, French classes, Italian classes and German classes.